Lilystar8888/datamaps-fading-bubbles/README.md

 map.fadingBubbles(data);
 ```

 The `latitude` and `longitude` properties control tell the plugin where to add the bubbles, while the `magnitude` property controls the size of the fading bubble.
+More options will be coming soon, so please check back or contribute!